aws-samples/aws-big-data-blog/aws-blog-s3-index-with-lambda-ddb/README.md

 Enter **s3-read-ddb-write** for the policy name.

 Copy the following document into the Policy Document text area.
-Ensure that you replace the [Table ARN] placeholder with the ARN of the table you created in the previous section.

 ```JSON
 {